Marakusa/neptyne/README.md

 # ![LogoGithub](https://user-images.githubusercontent.com/29477753/155855309-2e2d8ff2-33a2-4717-9746-0a6ce814f7b8.svg)

 Neptyne is a simple programming language created just for fun and learning the compile process.
+The Neptyne compiler compiles Neptyne code to Assembly language.

 ### NOTICE: THIS PROJECT IS UNDER DEVELOPMENT AND CANNOT RUN ANY KIND OF COMPLEX CODE YET
 #### The example below is just a concept and may be changed over time